domRiddle/ASF/Setting-up.md

 At least a few of those should be already natively available on your system (such as zlib1g that is required in almost every Linux distro today).

-If you're going to run `linux-arm` variant, then temporarily you also need .NET Core 2.0 dependencies:
-- libunwind8 (libunwind)
-- libuuid1 (libuuid)

 #### **[OS X](https://docs.microsoft.com/en-us/dotnet/core/macos-prerequisites?tabs=netcore2x)**:
 - None for now